JayToTheAy/QSPy/README.md

 LOTWAccount = lotw.LOTWClient("callsign", "password")
 logbook = LOTWClient.fetch_logbook()
 ```
 This will give you a `Logbook` object, which contains a list of QSO objects and a parsed, usable adif_io log.
-The adif_io log property contains all the ADIF info that LOTW outputs (and likewise for other logging sites); the built-in log property of a `Logbook` object contains only some limited information, like callsign, band, mode, date, time, and QSL status from the originating site (which is a little handy as a single-reference for if a QSO is a QSL, since different sites use different, extra ADIF fields to express being QSL'd on their platform.)
+The adif_io log property contains all the ADIF info that LOTW outputs (and likewise for other logging sites).
+The built-in log property of a `Logbook` object contains only some limited information, like callsign, band, mode, date, time, and QSL status from the originating site (which is a little handy as a single-reference for if a QSO is a QSL, since different sites use different, extra ADIF fields to express being QSL'd on their platform.)

 Other functions of APIs are generally available, like checking if an eQSL is verified: